History of the museum

 Great for organizing a school trip

-Great time to introduce to school children.
-The diversity of the proposals (visit to the museum + obstacle course + armored vehicle ride) excited the students.
+Great time for schoolchildren to discover.
+The diversity of the proposals (museum visit + obstacle course + chariot course) thrilled the students.
 Staff available.
 Super welcome ..
-TO BE DONE AGAIN
+TO DO AGAIN

 fute_467000 (Petit Futé)

-A great museum and a great team they saved us by tracking our motorhome bogged down in the parking lot with their chariot as what the old can be used for the modern ???? and the experience of the chariot ride offered on the site is really to do I recommend
+A great museum and a great team they saved us by tracking down our camper van stuck in the parking lot with their tank like what the old can be used for the modern ???? and the experience of the chariot ride offered on the site is really to do I recommend